moromis/DungeonCrawler/README.md

 *Monsters spawn with a variety of looks and chase the player.

-**To download the executable .jar file to immediately play the game, navigate to the \out\artifacts\DungeonCrawler_jar folder.
+**To download the executable .jar file to immediately play the game, download and double click DungeonCrawler.jar